jgdigitaljedi/ez-cli/README.md

 npm i
 npm link --scope=<your_username>
 ```
-Then, for the sake of building your personal config file to handle differences in operating systems, run:
+IMPORTANT: Then, for the sake of building your personal config file to handle differences in operating systems, run:
 ```
 ez init
 ```